corydhmiller/corydhmiller.com/content/blog/responsive-pseudo-utility-classes-in-css/index.md

 I'd seen frameworks like [Tailwind CSS](https://tailwindcss.com/) use a really handy format for responsive utility classes, but hadn't given it much thought in my own practice, until I wanted to make some responsive margin classes.

+"Why not just use Tailwind?"
+Great question.
+Tailwind is really great, but I was interested in constructing my own.

-I use SASS for all of my styling, so let's check out what this would look like.
+I use SASS for all of my styling, so let's check out what this would look like in practice.

 ## Setting up the variables

-First off I want to assemble what my classes would look like,
+First off I want to assemble what my classes would look like.
+I want utility classes for both `margin` and `padding`, and be able to add spacing on every side.
+I want the output to be fairly shorthand, so `m-20` or `pl-30` would be the end result.

 ```sass
 $spacers: (